ItsAnkitPatel/Productify/README.md

   - Also you can delete all the products at once by clicking on the `Delete All` button present on the home page.
   - You can load the sample data by clicking on the `Reset to Sample Data` button.
   - Search functionality is present to search the products by name.
+  - All products are added in the local storage of the browser.
+So if user revisits the application, the data is still there.

 <br>
 <br>